Active Learning for Crowd-Sourced Databases

 \subsection{Run-time and Scalability}

-To measure algorithm runtime, we experimented with multiple datasets but due to the similarity of the observed trends and lack of space, here we only report the results for the vehicle dataset.
-In Figure~\ref{fig:batchsize-runtime}, we can see that training runtimes depend heavily on batch size (as the batch size determines how many times the model needs to be re-trained) and range from about 5,000 seconds to a few seconds.
+To measure algorithm runtime, we experimented with multiple datasets.
+Here, we only report the results for the vehicle dataset.
+Figure~\ref{fig:batchsize-runtime} shows that training runtimes range from about $5,000$ seconds to a few seconds and depend heavily on batch size, which determines how many times the model is re-trained.

 \if{0}

 \fi